Panasonic G85 Review

 See how the G85's image quality stacks up to competing mirrorless models

-Here we present crops from our laboratory Still Life target comparing Panasonic G85's image quality to that of its predecessor's, the G7, as well as against several more recent mirrorless models at similar price points or in similar categories: the Panasonic GX85, Canon EOS M5, Olympus E-M5 II and Sony A6300.
+Here we present crops from our laboratory Still Life target comparing the Panasonic G85's image quality to that of its predecessor's, the G7, as well as against several more recent mirrorless models at similar price points or in similar categories: the Panasonic GX85, Canon EOS M5, Olympus E-M5 II and Sony A6300.

 NOTE: These images are from best quality JPEGs straight out of the camera, at default settings including noise reduction and using the camera's actual base ISO (not extended ISO settings).
 All interchangeable lens cameras in this comparison were shot with our very sharp reference lenses.
 Clicking any crop will take you to a carrier page where you can click once again to access the full resolution image as delivered straight from the camera.
 For those interested in working with the RAW files involved, click these links to visit each camera's respective sample image thumbnail page: Panasonic G85, Panasonic G7, Panasonic GX85, Canon M5, Olympus E-M5 II and Sony A6300 -- links to the RAW files appear beneath those for the JPEG images, wherever we have them.
 And remember, you can always go to our world-renowned Comparometer to compare the Panasonic G85 to any camera we've ever tested!